-Before everyone was doing liver detoxes and drinking celery juice, there was the Master Cleanse—you know, that diet that involved consuming nothing but lemon water, maple syrup, and cayenne pepper for 10 days.
+Before everyone was eating CBD donuts and drinking celery juice, there was the Master Cleanse—you know, that diet that involved consuming nothing but lemon water, maple syrup, and cayenne pepper for 10 days.
 Although we’d never (!) recommend you try this (or any cleanse, really), it did get one thing right: Each of the ingredients in the signature drink does have some legit health benefits, cayenne pepper included.

 “Cayenne pepper has long been used for its medicinal properties and as a bold spice for cooking,” says BZ Nutrition founder Brigitte Zeitlin, MPH, RD, CDN.
 She notes that cayenne originally hails from Central and South America—in the US, it’s most readily found in the spice aisle in dried, powdered form.

 According to Zeitlin, cayenne’s wellness cred lies mainly in capsaicin, the compound in chili peppers that makes them hot.
-(It has certain other powers too—more on that in a sec.)
-And cayenne has more capsaicin than both jalapeño and serrano peppers.
-So perhaps that’s why we’re seeing it all over the health-food scene today, from Dirty Lemon tonics to organic chocolate to energy bars.
+(It has other powers too—more on that in a sec.)
+Cayenne has more capsaicin than both jalapeño and serrano peppers.
+So perhaps that’s why we’re seeing it all over the health-food scene today, from Dirty Lemon tonics to energy bars.
 But what, exactly, can cayenne do for us—besides making us sweat more than a barre class?
 Read on to find out.

 4 cayenne pepper benefits you should know about